masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 ## Introduction

 Masa is a groundbreaking solution in the web3 space, addressing the pressing need for a unified data layer that encapsulates a user's holistic behavior and identity data.
 In the decentralized realm, while the promise of privacy and control over one's data is paramount, the absence of a comprehensive data layer has led to fragmented experiences and inefficiencies.
-Masa Oracle aims to bridge this gap, introducing a privacy-first approach that intertwines identity, behaviorial, onchain, and social graph data in a unified and secure manner.
+Masa Protocol aims to bridge this gap, introducing a privacy-first approach that intertwines identity, behaviorial, onchain, and social graph data in a unified and secure manner.

 ## Problem Statement